AN INTERVIEW WITH ME

 Among those windows took place some emotional explosions.
 For some moments I thought that all my senses were blocked.
 Besides the positive reactions regarding my story, there were other stunning feelings revealed in the atmosphere which surrounded everyone there.
 The source of this ambiance was the art exhibition of my beloved artist – There Are No Shadows On Our Maps – and the music which released a mind-killer storm.

 The responses given by some dear friends and by strangers were downright precious.
-Although there was a guy from Israel who bought the book and then he came back very mad and throw it down on the table.
+Although there was a guy who bought the book and then he came back very mad and threw it down on the table.
 I guess he was the victim of irony, or the substratum which I used against Christianity destroyed his interest.
-Anyhow, during the previous edition of the festival he made known his absurdity.
+Anyhow, during the previous edition of the festival he made known his absurdity by getting all the attention of people with his “manners”.

-Beyond all these things I have a big respect for organizers, musicians, magicians and for sincere people.
+Beyond all these things I show my great respect to the organizers, musicians, magicians and all the sincere people out there.

 Here is the first online review for “The Complete Infinite” written by Doru Atomei – Kogaionon Magazine.